Chuck DeBroder - Chief Meteorologist

 Chuck DeBroder Chief Meteorologist

-I was hired at Adolph Coors Company in a paid internship then as a consultant in Tourism during my senior year.
-I knew that Corporate Communications was not a career path I would enjoy.
-So I went back to college to pursue a second degree in Meteorology from Metropolitan State College in Downtown Denver, Colorado.
+Chuck tried his hand first as a paid intern for the Adolph Coors Company and then as a consultant in tourism his senior year.
+At this point, he knew corporate communications was not a career path for him, so he went back to college to pursue a second degree in Meteorology from Metropolitan State College in downtown Denver, Colorado.